James Cowan (author): Literary works

 In the 1990s Cowan turned to a more global perspective in literature.
 He became interested in fashioning a new prose – one that is spare, limpid, and devoid of all the old mechanisms of literary realism.
 This new prose is exploited in his novels A Mapmaker's Dream, A Troubadour's Testament, and more recently in his study of the Persian poet, Rumi's Divan of Shems of Tabriz.
 Each of these books is an attempt to re-affirm the greatness of the European and Near-Eastern traditions.
 Though steeped in history and imbued with a continuum between past and present, Cowan's work is thoroughly directed toward the modern.

 In 2000, James Cowan returned to Australia after spending three years in Italy where he researched and wrote Francis: A Saints Way.
 This book became the inspiration for a new ballet devised by the Queensland Ballet Co. and performed in 2002.
 His latest book is Journey to the Inner Mountain, a study of St Antony of Egypt in the 3rd century, and A Spanner in the Works, a study of the impact of science and technology on contemporary spiritual life.

 Institutions that the author has lectured at are: the University of Bologna in Italy, the University of Barcelona, Spain, Michigan State University MI, Grand Valley State University MI, Grand Rapids Museum MI, the Temenos Academy in London, Schumacher College in Devon, Washburn University Topeka, KS, Earthwatch in Boston, Smith College Massachusetts, the International Centre in New Delhi, the Commonwealth Club of Rome, the Australian Embassy in Madrid, the American Research Institute in Cairo, as well as in numerous institutions in Australia.
 Many of these lectures have been on the subject of Aboriginal life, art and culture.

 His books have been published in the US, UK, Australia, Germany, France, Holland, Poland, Italy, Greece, Switzerland, Croatia, Mauritius, Spain (Spanish and Catalan), Argentina, Brazil, Korea and Japan.

 Cowan's work lies at the intersection between modernism and ancient cultural perspectives.
 Many of his books explore the beliefs and practices of indigenous peoples as they attempt to come to terms with the modern world.
 His interest, too, in early monastic life throughout the Levant (Mount Athos, Sinai, Nitrea Desert), as well as the anchorites of present-day Egypt, has allowed him to draw upon their experience to invigorate language.
 Myth, ritual and ancient belief are essential to the author's approach to revitalising metaphors.

-For the author, the aesthetic of diversity is made palpable through an ongoing encounter with what is forever different among peoples and places.

 James Cowan was the recipient of an honorary doctorate of Humane Letters from Grand Valley State University in Michigan for his life's work.
 He has lectured throughout the world on themes related to his deep knowledge of traditional peoples, Aboriginal art, metaphysics, and literature.

 He received a PhD from the University of Queensland for his work on Vespasiano Gonzaga and his Ideal City in Italy.